google/blockly-samples/codelabs/theme_extension/theme_extension.md

 ![Fun with colours.](theme_components_workspace.png)

 ## Customize Category Styles
 A category style currently only holds a colour property.
-It is the colour of the category on the flyout.
+It is the colour of the category on the toolbox.
 This value can either be defined as a hex value or as a hue.
 Usually these colours should be the same as the colourPrimary on the majority of blocks in the category making it easy for users to tell what blocks belong in what category.